ottawajs/js.headlines/README.md

   * 2014/02-February/
   * etc.

+Generally, you should include an "index.html" file as a starting point for the presentation.

 To serve presentations online, please do the following:
   * Edit the index.html file to include a link to your presentation:
     ```